-Penelope Turgeon, gallery relations manager, joined the L.H.
+Penelope Turgeon, vice-president, is originally from Quebec and joined the L.H.
 Selman team in 2015.
-She immigrated to California from Quebec, Canada, in 1996 and became naturalized in 2007.
 She is fluent in both French and English, which is particularly practical for the study and discussion of paperweight history.
 Penelope received B.A. and M.M. degrees from UCLA and continued post-graduate studies at Northern Illinois University.
 She currently plays principal flute with the Fox Valley Orchestra in Aurora, IL.
 Needless to say that Penelope has an affinity for traditional classical art forms and is dedicated to promoting the incredible “presse-papiers en crystals” and all of their modern advances.
 Previously, she has worked in non-profit arts management and operations, library services, wine-making and education.
 She invites everyone to come spend time at the gallery in Chicago to enjoy the daily paperweight chats and browse the new and old inventory.
 It is a fascinating world to discover.

 Marty Susmaras, media and inventory manager, is Chicagoland native and has always had a curiosity for the camera.
 His interest grew in high school when he inherited an heirloom camera from his father and learned the dangerous skill of color darkroom photo development.
 He now collects and is passionate about antique cameras, owning over twenty and counting.
 Marty attended Columbia College of Chicago and received a Bachelor of Arts Degree in photography in 2010.
 That Fall, he started working as photographer at L.H.
 Selman and you can see his beautiful work in auction catalogs and on the L.H.
 Selman website.
 Should the weather permit, when he is not the gallery shutterbug, Marty thoroughly enjoys being outdoors and going fishing in Canada, Lake Michigan and locally.
 He also photographs weddings,natural landscapes and cityscapes, all the while doing his own photo editing.
 He currently resides in the Chicago suburbs with his wife Dana and their two french bulldogs.